 Florian has a background in engineering and has experience in solar energy.
 He is an expert in turning a prototype into a commercial product.If you have general questions about Lambda, wish to discuss your detector needs or want to test LAMBDA at your place - Florian is your point of contact.
 You can find him online, at conferences and user meetings or on the phone.

 Having a Master’s degree in medical physics as well as a PhD in physics on the topic of semiconductor detectors he has experience with potential markets outside the scientific community.
 He has worked for technology oriented companies in the past, both universities and privately funded labs.
-He was working for FS-DS since 2010 and moved to the detector development division of Cornell University (USA) in August 2014.
+He is working for FS-DS since 2010 with an interlude at the detector development division of Cornell University (USA) from August 2014-2017.